FAIRmat-NFDI/nomad-neb-workflows/docs/index.md

 # Welcome to the `nomad-neb-workflows` documentation

-A NOMAD plugin containing the section definitions of a standard Nudged Elastic Band (NEB) workflow.
+A NOMAD plugin containing the section definitions and normalizer functions of a standard Nudged Elastic Band (NEB) workflow.

 ## Introduction

-!!! note "Attention"
-    TODO
+This neb-workflow plugin lets you link individual calculations that belong to one NEB calculations and automatically extracts reaction and activation energies.
+NEB calculations are an important tool in computational catalysis and battery research to estimate reaction or migration barriers.

 <div markdown="block" class="home-grid">
 <div markdown="block">